 Barbora Bartunkova

-Recently, she has contributed to major international exhibitions, including Toyen: The Dreaming Rebel (National Gallery Prague; Hamburger Kunsthalle; Musée d’Art Moderne de Paris, 2021–22) and Engineer, Agitator, Constructor: The Artist Reinvented (MoMA, 2020–21).
+Recently, Bartunkova has contributed research and catalogue essays to major international exhibitions, including Toyen: The Dreaming Rebel (National Gallery Prague; Hamburger Kunsthalle; Musée d’Art Moderne de Paris, 2021–22) and Engineer, Agitator, Constructor: The Artist Reinvented (MoMA, 2020–21).

 SELECTED PUBLICATIONS:

 “Post-Apocalyptic Landscapes: The End of August at the Hotel Ozone and the Czechoslovak New Wave.”
 In Cinema and the Environment in Eastern Europe: From Communism to Capitalism, edited by Masha Shpolberg and Lukas Brasiskis.
-New York: Berghahn Books, forthcoming in October 2023.
+New York: Berghahn Books, 2023.

 “The Poetics of Ethereal Forms in Jindřich Štyrský’s Aquarium.”
 In The Kunsthalle Praha Collection: 50 Highlights, edited by Barbora Ropková, 68–71.
 Prague: Kunsthalle Praha, 2023.